Improve Decision Making During Uncertainty: Top 3 Steps

 1. Set the Stage with Strategic Clarity

-Effective decision making all starts with making sure that your employees understand and buy into the company’s strategy for success.
-Our organizational alignment research found that strategic clarity accounts for 31% of the difference between high and low performing teams.
+Effective decision-making begins with a shared understanding of the organization’s strategy for success.
+Our organizational alignment research shows that strategic clarity accounts for 31% of the performance gap between high- and low-performing teams.

 2. Invest in Building Decision Making Capabilities